 Tenant involvement and participation is extremely important to Glen Oaks.
 We have an established tenant-led Service Improvement Group.
-During this year the Service Improvement Group reviewed our Communications Strategy and provided feedback in respect of our annual rent review documentation.
+During this year the Service Improvement Group undertook their review of the close cleaning service.

 The Service Improvement Group will continue to be developed and supported through training provided by TIS.